tyrootechnology/MoPubCustomEventAdSample/README.md

 * MoPub must be set up in your app before starting this tutorial.
 For a step-by-step guide, refer to [MoPub’s Getting Started Guide for Android](https://developers.mopub.com/docs/android/getting-started/).
 * The MoPub Dashboard does not include Tyroo SDK Adapters in their mediation network list, so you have to write custom event classes for Interstitial Ads and Native Ads.
 You can copy/paste packages from the above source code i.e. `com.mopub.mobileads` or `com.mopub.nativeads` .
 * You will need Tyroo Placement and Package Name reference IDs to complete mediation setup with MoPub.
-You can find these IDs in the Tyroo Dashboard (or contact support@tyroo.com).
+Contact support@tyroo.com for gettign these ids.
 * Read out Tyroo SDK setup offical documentation [here](https://github.com/tyrootechnology/vid.ai-app)
 * Read out Tyroo Interstitial Ad Setup official documentation [here](https://github.com/tyrootechnology/vid.ai-app/wiki/Interstitial-Video)
 * Read out Tyroo Native Video Ad Setup official documentation [here](https://github.com/tyrootechnology/vid.ai-app/wiki/In-Feed-Video)